Letractively/uliweb/apps/Documents/files/deployment.rst

 GAE(Google Application Engine)
 --------------------------------

 GAE is a plaform provided by Google for web applications.
-Follow the instructions on the GAE main site to create an account. create a project with your account to deploy your Uliweb project.
+To use GAE in combination with ULiweb for web development, you will need a GAE accont.
+Follow the instructions on the GAE main site to create one.

 You should test your project code under the GAE SDK development environment first before the final deployment.